MIvanchev/static-wine32/README.md

 loading OpenGL symbols from `winex11.so` to avoid statically linking Mesa two times.

-This Wine build is **highly** experimental.
+This Wine build is **very** unorthodox.
 I cannot stress on this enough.
 Several libraries were patched (although lightly) to pull this off.
 Are you really gonna trust something like that?
 Also, using statically compiled software is in general a **bad** idea if you don't know what you're doing and